Drac32Drac/smGen/README.md

 # smGen
 State Machine Code Generator

 smGen is a command line code generator to generate state machines from source files using a custom compact syntax.
+This project is written in C# against the .Net framework 4.0.
+The project is a Visual Studio 2010 project.

 ```
 @"State Machine Parser command listing